jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 26 Report by Director-General of Conservation
 (1) The report referred to in section 35(3) must include information to address the matters in clause 29(1)﻿(a)﻿(ii) to (vi) and (b), including—
-  (a) the conservation values of the land concerned, including how threatened or abundant they are, and a comparative assessment of the values that relate to each area of land concerned; and
+  (a) the conservation values of the land concerned, including—
+    (i) how threatened or abundant they are; and
-  (b) the financial implications for the Crown of the land exchange; and (c) whether the consequences of the land exchange would be practical to manage on an ongoing basis, including consideration of whether the land exchange would result in an enclave of private land within a conservation area or a Crown-owned reserve; and
+    (ii) a comparative assessment of the values that relate to each area of land concerned; and (iii) an explanation of why the exchange would benefit the conservation estate; and (iv) the impact of anything registered or noted for conservation purposes on the record of title for the land; and (b) the financial implications for the Crown of the land exchange; and (c) whether the consequences of the land exchange would be practical to manage on an ongoing basis, including consideration of whether the land exchange would result in an enclave of private land within a conservation area or a Crown-owned reserve; and
   (d) the legal and financial liabilities, and health and safety risks, for the Crown associated with the land exchange; and